CalChamber in Court

 Success in Presenting a Business Viewpoint

 Since entering its first case in 1982, the CalChamber’s legal affairs program has grown steadily.
-Today, a full-time general counsel and an associate review and coordinate requests to file amicus curiae, further boosting the CalChamber profile in this area.

 Over the years, the CalChamber has lent its voice to court cases related to the general conduct of business, taxation, litigation reform, wage-and-hour law, working conditions, meal and rest periods, and commercial free speech.
 The CalChamber’s logic has prevailed in court decisions: